 Infectious diseases pose a threat for people and animals.
-They are a particular threat for people living in low-income countries.
+They are a particular threat for people living in low- and middle-income countries.

-One example is the group of neglected tropical diseases (NTDs).
+An example of this is the group of neglected tropical diseases (NTDs).
 Most of these infectious diseases can lead to death or chronic health issues and disabilities if left untreated.
-NTDs are not as well known as the "big four", AIDS, tuberculosis, malaria and hepatitis, although they affect roughly one billion people – mainly people who are poor and without resources.
+NTDs are not as well known as the “big four”, AIDS, tuberculosis, malaria and hepatitis, although they affect roughly one billion people – mainly people who are poor and without resources.

 Deficits in health care provision and hygiene practices – for example in regard to food, drinking water and slaughter waste – particularly encourage the spread of NTDs.
 In order to effectively prevent and fight NTDs, it is necessary to follow a One Health approach that takes account of the interfaces between humans and the organisms that transmit the diseases (so-called vectors such as mosquitoes or ticks), and ecosystems (for example swamps and lakes), food products, drinking water and climate.